RyanQin24/Breadboard-CPU/README.md

 The ALU is the component doing Adding and subtracting.

 **_5) Control Circuit design_**

-Note: while my ISA makes identifying registers easy while ALU select input is just a function of one Opcode bit, control circuit is still used for controlling the data input of the register files.
+Control circuit is required to ensure registers (PC and data) transition to the right state.
+Below, I specify how the control circuit handles

 **_6) Programming_**
 I have written a test program to test out the CPU.

-The program is as follows
+The program is written below with instruction encoded according to my ISA in part 1).

 **_7) Conclusion_**